Support requests:

 Fund Another Round of Smart Schools Bond Act (SSBA)

 The pandemic emphasized just how crucial technology has become to education.
-SCSD doubled the number of devices deployed district-wide and added staff and enhanced infrastructure to support the additional bandwidth, safe internet access, number of devices, training for staff and students, hardware and software to ensure that virtual learning could be supported.
-By funding another round of SSBA, the State would provide funding to replenish devices and sustain infrastructure for the future of education. |
+The SCSD doubled the number of devices deployed districtwide, added staff and enhanced infrastructure to support the additional bandwidth, safe internet access, number of devices, training for staff and students, hardware, and software to ensure that virtual learning could be supported.
+By funding another round of SSBA, the State would provide funding to replenish devices and sustain infrastructure for the future of education.